Date of birth

 Born and raised in Litherland, Paul Mullin began his illustrious career in the Liverpool Academy, before making his move to Huddersfield Town.

-He was signed to the Huddersfield Town squad in 2012 after impressing at their u18 and u21 youth levels, resulting in a move to Morecambe in 2014.
+He was signed to the Huddersfield Town squad in 2012 after impressing at their Under-18 and Under-21 youth levels, resulting in a move to Morecambe in 2014.

-Mullin made his first professional appearance on the 12th August 2014, after coming on as a sub in the first round of the League Cup, albeit losing 1-0 to Bradford City.
+Mullin made his first professional appearance on August 12, 2014, after coming on as a sub in the first round of the EFL Cup, albeit losing 1-0 to Bradford City.
 Just days later, Mullin scored his first professional goal and it was the winner in a thriller, as Morecambe edged past Newport in a 3-2 victory.

-After his inspiring super-sub performance, Mullin had earned his first start in professional football.
+After his inspiring super-sub performance, Mullin earned his first start in professional football.
 The talisman scored twice in a 2-1 victory over his future club Cambridge United.
-Mullin had a knack of taking his opportunities when presented to him and this earned him a three year contract at Morecambe.
+Mullin had a knack of taking his opportunities when presented to him and this earned him a three-year contract at Morecambe.

 Mullin then did a U-turn and made his move back up north to Tranmere for the 2018/19 season, where he hoped to find the nitrogen to give his next season a real kick-start.
 Although finding promotion through the play-offs, Mullin only booked his name on the scoresheet six times that season, before adding a further five the next season for Tranmere.

-The following season of 2020/21 saw practically every football match played behind closed doors.
+The following season, 2020/21, saw practically every football match played behind closed doors.
 Without the influence of the fans as a 12th man, some players' performances can suffer, but for Mullin it was a life-changing season.
-He was voted as the League 2 player of the season with Cambridge, as his emphatic 32 goals in the league campaign saw The U's finish second and achieve promotion to League 1.
+He was voted as the League 2 Player of the Season with Cambridge, hitting an emphatic 32 goals in a league campaign which saw The U's finish second and achieve promotion to League 1.

-The news broke on the 23rd July 2021 that Mullin would join Wrexham's new enticing journey in a bid to rise up the football league system.
-The striker signed on a three year deal for an undisclosed fee, leaving every Wrexham fan itching to see the League 2 player of the season in action.
+The news broke on July 23, 2021, that Mullin – who turned down a new deal with Cambridge – would join Wrexham's new enticing journey in a bid to rise up leagues.
+The striker signed on a three-year deal for an undisclosed fee.